kubernauts/tk8/docs/en/provisioner/aws/introduction.md

 ## Provisioning using EKS

-This is the easiest way to deploy an HA Kubernetes cluster on AWS with kubernautslabs/tk8 docker image.
+This is the easiest way to deploy an AWS EKS cluster using the [kubernautslabs/tk8](https://hub.docker.com/r/kubernautslabs/tk8) docker image.

 ### Prerequisites using EKS